beeware/toga/docs/reference/api/containers/optioncontainer.rst

     pizza = toga.Box()
     pasta = toga.Box()

+    # Create 2 initial tabs; one with an icon, and one without.
     container = toga.OptionContainer(
-        content=[("Pizza", pizza), ("Pasta", pasta)]
+        content=[("Pizza", pizza), ("Pasta", pasta, toga.Icon("pasta"))]
     )

-    # Add another tab of content
+    # Add another tab of content, without an icon.
     salad = toga.Box()
     container.content.append("Salad", salad)

+    # Add another tab of content, with an icon
+    icecream = toga.Box()
+    container.content.append("Ice Cream", icecream, toga.Icon("icecream"))

 When retrieving or deleting items, or when specifying the currently selected item, you can specify an item using:

 * The index of the item in the list of content: